-Client Data is submitted, within 3 business days from the date of execution of the Provider/Landlord Agreement, electronically through the Rent Guarantee Dashboard Program Smartsheet located at: https://app.smartsheet.com/b/publish?EQBCT=a09499a5ca154ef790baee31d36d c34f.
-Providers may submit Provider/Landlord Agreements either through the Smartsheet attachment electronically function, by sending ohcsreporting@gmail.com, or by sending through the U.S. mail.
+Tenant Data is submitted, within 3 business days from the date of execution of the Provider/Landlord Agreement, electronically through the Rent Guarantee Program Smartsheet Dashboard located at:

+https://app.smartsheet.com/b/form/6fafea8c89d9405091b10ab7bd6514e6.

+Providers may submit Provider/Landlord Agreements either through the Smartsheet attachment function, or by sending via fax or through the U.S. mail.
 By submitting the data, the program provider certifies the following for each tenant for which they are reporting:

-- All information reported is true and accurate to the best of the program provider's knowledge; - All tenants meet the eligibility requirements of the program. - The tenants receiving the guarantee have completed and been certified in the OHCS-approved Tenant Readiness Education course required by the program; and

-• The individual records for the tenants are kept on file, including relevant landlord and tenant communication.
+- All information reported is true and accurate to the best of the program provider's knowledge; - All tenants meet the eligibility requirements of the program. - The tenants receiving the guarantee have completed and been certified in the OHCS-approved Tenant Readiness Education course required by the program; and - The individual records for the tenants are kept on file, including relevant landlord and tenant communication.